metamn/react/content/blog/on-function-signatures/index.md

 ---

-This is an interesting topic affecting developer experience: code readability and developer cognitive load.
+This is an interesting topic affecting developer experience: code readability and cognitive load.

 There are ways to define component props and associate default values to them.